Robbo-lab/civ-ipos-github-activity/INSTRUCTIONS.md

 ### Instructions

-1. **Fork the Repository**:
+1. **Clone the Repository**:

-   - Each group member should fork the repository to their own GitHub account.
+   - Each group member should clone the Github Classroom repository.

 2. **Add Collaborators**: